Start the service

 Settings Menu

-The Settings Menu provides options for toggling ‘Fit to Window’ view, ‘Full Screen’ view, and selecting between three video quality settings (this last option is available to native client users only).
-If video is being downscaled it will also provide a status message.
+The Settings Menu provides options for adjusting view, monitoring performance, and selecting between three video quality settings (this last option is available to native client users only).
+If video is being downscaled it also provides a status message.

 Important